Movement Research with Natalie Cohen

 This class is for All levels , All disciplines , All bodies!

 The material is inspired by the Axis Syllabus principles for motor skills which is derived from different sciences such as anatomy, physics and bio-mechanics.
-We will investigate the body's function in movement and research and fine tune our understanding of the human body, it's organization, and it's optimal function in dynamic and quotidian movement.
+Through shared and individual inquiry, we will investigate the body's function in movement and research and fine tune our understanding of the human body, it's organization, and it's optimal function in dynamic and quotidian movement.

 About Natalie Cohen: